OpenISS/OpenISS/README.md

 # OpenISS

-*Open Illimitable Space System*

-OpenISS is a motion capture data aggregation and delivery framwork for VFX that has library instances abstracting various middleware and cameras for many application types.
+OpenISS is a motion capture data aggregation and delivery framework for VFX that has library instances abstracting various middleware and cameras for many application types.

 Applications include AI+Art, performing arts, interactive film, facial animation, NUI applications using OpenGL, Processing, TensorFlow, Keras, and MARF.

-The OpenISS framework provides a uniform abstraction layer over libfreenect, libfreenect2, librealsense, OpenNI2, NiTE2, NuiTrack, and ROS and has REST and SOAP web services.
+The OpenISS framework provides a uniform abstraction layer over libfreenect, libfreenect2, librealsense, OpenNI2, NiTE2, NuiTrack, Azure SDK, PCL, and ROS and has REST and SOAP web services.
 There are different front-end modules as well based on OpenGL, Processing, and web browsers (JS).

+The public GitHub updates are done periodically from private forks where a lot of integration / contributions happen.

 ## History ##